 Finally, the need for global mobility presents a major challenge for logistics reformers.
 Currently, it takes an average of 36 days for a peacetime order to reach an overseas destination.
 Even at the height of Desert Storm in 1991 when all of DoD?s logistics system was focused on the Middle East, the military was moving about 35,000 packages a day with a three-day wait per delivery.

 When DoD is benchmarked against comparable private sector operations, the limitations of its current system become quite clear.
-Domestic distribution of goods from defense depots takes an average of 24 days;
+Domestic distribution of

 Jumpstarting the Outsourcing Process